-If you’re looking for some the best information and practice questions about Patient-Ventilator Interactions, then you’ve come to the right place.
-That’s because, in this study guide, we’ve listed out several of them that can help you learn everything you need to know about this topic in Respiratory Therapy school.
+If you’re looking for a study guide and practice questions about Patient-Ventilator Interactions then you’ve come to the right place.
+That’s because, as you will see, we’ve listed out this information for you here — designed specifically for Respiratory Therapy Students.

 Patient-Ventilator Interactions Practice Questions:

 1. Why is a patient-ventilator interaction not a problem during controlled ventilation?

 Because the patient is not interacting with the ventilator.
 However, it is always a major issue during patient-triggered ventilation.

 2. Poor patient-ventilator interaction has been associated with what?